-The British Business Bank has announced an expansion to the number of lenders approved under the CBILS.
 The newly approved lenders include The Co-operative Bank, Cynergy Bank, OakNorth Bank, Starling Bank and Funding Circle.
 A full list of approved lenders can be found here.

 Coronavirus Large Business Interruption Loan Scheme (CLBILS)